‘Dead Rising 4’ Game Review: A Zombie Of Its Former Self

 However, if you can overlook these discrepancies, you’ll discover that our new Frank is wholeheartedly unlikeable.
 He’s juvenile, his dialogue is littered with humorless quips (“That’s what she said!”), and his consideration for fellow survivors, at best, can be described as indifference, although his interactions improve slightly following a spontaneous enlightenment over halfway through the game.
 Nosslo’s voice work personifies the new Frank well, however.

-As for the story, it’s standard Dead Rising fare: a zombie outbreak occurs, our hero needs to learn how it happened and how to stop it.
+As for the story, it’s standard Dead Rising fare on the surface: a zombie outbreak occurs, our hero needs to learn how it happened and how to stop it.
 Frank, who’s now working as a college professor, gets forced back on to the field.
 Some recurring faces factor into events, and, shockingly, Frank determines a shady conspiracy is behind the epidemic.
 The biggest variable is Frank’s student, Vicky “Vick” Chu.
 She serves as Frank’s rival in not only getting the scoop first but also in who can claim to be the most insufferable character.

 Dead Rising 4 spans six in-game cases, with a short prologue kickstarting the adventure.
 In terms of its progression, 4 advances as its forbearers had: you’re given directions, you follow them.
 You’ll trek across the entire overworld in doing so, eventually reaching unmarked areas.
 However, for a game that encourages exploration, it’s often a chore to roam around.